-The Frenchie (his names Alex but I prefer to call him that), Chad & I hired a Tuk Tuk to take us around Angkor Wat for the day.
-Without much knowledge of Angkor wat, known as the 8th wonder of the world, one may think, at least I did, that it would be one temple.. or a few in a small complex.. but it is actually an ancient Khmer empire that stretched out miles around.
-It’s too tiring to walk as there are dozens of temples to see so many rent a bike for the day, or tuk tuk.
+Alex the Frenchie, Chad & I hired a Tuk Tuk to take us around Angkor Wat for the day.
+Angkor Wat, known as the 8th wonder of the world, is an ancient Khmer empire that stretched out miles around.
+It is possible to explore all of the complex by foot though renting a bicycle may be a bit wiser as there are dozens of temples to see.
 I was very honored to see such magnificent architecture, and impressed by what has remained.
 Many sculptures of kings/monks’ head were cut off and sold in the past.

 Here are some random memorable conversations:

 1) While we stopped to eat this afternoon for lunch, 3 girls came to our table trying to sell us scarves, postcards, key chains, bracelets, blah blah blah.
 They would NOT leave us alone, but they were so adorable & funny, I didn’t mind them around.
 One girl who was around 14 asked where we were from, we told her USA.
 “Ok, if i tell you the capital of US, who the first president is, the national flag, when the country was found, will you buy something from me?”
 As we politely said no & no again..
 Then she persistently asked “Name any country in the world and ask me what the capital is, and if i know, you buy.
 If I ask you a country and you dont know the capital, you have to buy.”
 She did it in a flirty but cutesy way..
 I adored her.
 Then our food came and the 3 girls said, “ok, i let you eat ur food, but as soon as ur done, i will come back and u will buy”.
 Wow, considerate they are, although they stood from a few feet away eyeing us to finish the food.